-Supervised training programs shall be implemented for individuals who require knowledge of space medicine or flight medical procedures, such as flight directors, medical consultants, and/or personnel deemed appropriate by JSC Space Medicine Division.
+Supervised training programs shall be implemented for individuals who require knowledge of space medicine or flight medical procedures, such as flight directors, medical consultants, and/or other personnel deemed appropriate.

-4.4.1.5 Emergency Medical Services
+4.4.1.5 Emergency Medical Services (EMS)

-a.
-Requirements shall be provided by JSC Space Medicine Division in the Program MORD or similar document and in a program requirements document (PRD) or similar document to task outside agencies for EMS support and ensure its implementation.

-b.
-Training shall be certified by the JSC Space Medicine Division for EMS personnel who work launch operations, and that Division shall concur on training plans for organizations that have a specific EMS training plan in support of a NASA space flight program.
+- a.
+Requirements shall be provided in the Program MORD or similar document and in a Program Requirements Document (PRD) or similar document to task outside agencies for EMS support and ensure its implementation. - b.
+The organization responsible for astronaut health shall certify training plans for EMS personnel who work launch operations and concur on training plans for organizations that have a specific EMS training plan in support of a NASA space flight program.

-4.4.2 Pre-flight
+4.4.2 Pre-Flight

-a.
-Pre-flight medical intervention and care shall be available to all crewmembers, to include Assisted Reproductive Technology (ART) through the JSC FMC if desired by the crewmember.

-b.
-Flight crewmember training and testing in situations that can be hazardous to flight crewmember health shall be monitored by the crew surgeon (CS) or designee.
+- a.
+Pre-flight medical intervention and care shall be available to all crewmembers, to include Assisted Reproductive Technology (ART) if desired by the crewmember. - b.
+Flight crewmember training and testing in situations that can be hazardous to flight crewmember health shall be monitored by the Crew Surgeon (CS) or designee.